plainblack/ving/README.md

 Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.

+## Private Repos Only

+There are commercial Font Awesome icons and commercial licenses for Tailwind UI in this repo, thus the repo and all forks must remain private.

 ## TODOS

  - Talk about cache setup
  - Add all the missing features from Wing